 When selecting a fertilizer for roses, consider an organic blend.
 Because they are derived from a large number of nutrient sources, organic fertilizer blends provide a greater array of plant nutrition, including minerals, macronutrients (NPK), micronutrients, amino acids and vitamins.
 They will not burn plants, do not add toxic salts to the soil, and are just as effective as chemical fertilizers.

-Dr. Earth Rose & Flower Fertilizer (5-7-2) is an organic blend chock-full of essential plant nutrients, including micronutrients and multi-minerals.
-Apply to existing gardens or at time of planting or transplanting to maximize your beautiful rose plants… naturally!
+Just go organic!
+Dr. Earth® Rose Fertilizer is a hand-crafted organic blend that’s chock-full of essential plant nutrients, including micronutrients and multi-minerals.
+Apply to existing gardens or at time of planting to maximize blooms and blossoms… naturally!